 Of course, with any budget, the numbers can be adjusted.
 Maybe you want to try the 60 30 10 Rule Budget, but 60% is just too much for you at the moment, or you live in a high-cost-of-living area and need to put more money into your needs.
 Instead, you could try 50% into savings, 40% into needs, and 10% into wants.

-What is the Best Budget?
+What Is the Best Budget?

-There is no best budget; rather, the best budget will depend on your individual income, financial goals, debt, and many other factors.
+There is no ideal budget; rather, the best budget will depend on your individual income, financial goals, debt, and many other factors.
 You may have to try a few different budget rules and styles to find one that works best for you.

 When deciding which budget to try, consider how much money you earn, your necessities, and how much you are willing to save.
 If you want to save a lot quicker and have extra money to set aside, the 60 30 10 Rule Budget is an excellent start.
 However, if you are lower income, the emphasis of your budget will be on meeting your basic needs instead of saving as much as possible.